 Or simply watch Greg working the Probatone roaster.
 Precisely recording the machine’s time and temperature, the two most important criteria when it comes to the taste of coffee.
 And take a pack of your favorite beans home.
 The fruity flavors are perfect for espresso or americano, if you like your coffee with milk go for a chocolaty or nutty type.

 Mistral is located in Palma’s old town.
 Just follow your nose, the typical roasting aroma will lead you to the narrow side street near Plaça Major.
-Or check in at one of Palma’s best cafés like La Molienda, La Finca, Mama Carmen’s, Rosevelvet Bakery or Café Riutort that frequently serve Mistral coffee.
+Or check in at one of Palma’s best cafés like La Finca, Mama Carmen’s, Rosevelvet Bakery, Café Riutort, or Surry Hills that frequently serve Mistral coffee.
 And since Mistral ships worldwide you can get a taste of Mallorca even on a night shift in the middle of the ocean, now.